DaveGut/HubitatActive/KasaDevices/README.md

 My testing has indicated a stable interface on my operational hub.
 However, overuse of quick polling can slow down an operational hub and may impact performance.

 ## Warning:  Quick Polling can have negative impact on the Hubitat Hub and network performance.
-If you encounter performance "problems, before contacting Hubitat support, turn off quick polling and check your sysem out.
+If you encounter performance issues, before contacting Hubitat support, turn off quick polling and check your sysem out.